First, let me state a fact; most household cleaning product contains toxic substances.

 Baking soda is a good substitute for a scourer if you need a non-toxic agent that can polish surfaces such as stove tops and the fridge.

 A few drops of lemon juice can help restore the luster and shine of leather shoes.
 One recipe worth trying is a mixture of olive oil and lemon juice (2:1 ratio).

-Use a clean lint free cloth to spread this mixture and let it soak for a few minutes.
-Buff with a clean cloth to a lustrous shine.
+Use a clean lint free cloth to spread this mixture and let it soak for a few minutes — buff with a clean cloth to a lustrous shine.

-This will only work in clean and dry shoes.
+It will only work in clean and dry shoes.
 Don’t try this one something dirty.

 Stickers on Walls

 Stickers can be tough to remove but with the right tools, it is possible.
 Soak a sponge in white vinegar and go over them several times.
 Wait for around 15 minutes to allow the vinegar to soak through then use your nails or a scraper to peel of the stickers.

 Toilet Bowl Cleaner